Kijin Shrine

 Saitama Prefectural Ranzan Historical Museum

-Our building is located in a place that has undergone a transition from the Kamakura period’s samurai’s palace, “Sugaya-yakata”, to the Sengoku period’s castle, “Sugaya-jō”.
-Opened as the Saitama Prefectural Historical Data Museum in April of 1976, and later in April 1st of 2006, based on the plan for reorganization and maintenance of the prefectural museum facility, documents related to the Sugaya-yakata along with the collection, storage, and research investigation of archaeological materials related to medieval historic sites such as the medieval castles were completed.
-Plotting its application, the museum was rebuilt with the purpose of contributing to the development of education, learning, and culture.
-At this time, the name of the building was changed from Saitama Prefectural Historical Data Museum to its current name.
-(For more information regarding the facility, please refer to the URL below)
+Our building is located on the historical site of the Kamakura period samurai palace “Sugaya-yakata” which transitioned to the castle “Sugaya-jō" during the Sengoku period.
+Opened in April of 1976 as the Saitama Prefectural Historical Data Museum, the museum was later relaunched on April 1st, 2006 for reorganization and maintenance of the prefectural museum facility.
+Focus was given to the collection, storage, and conducting of research on archaeological materials related to the Sugaya-yakata sites and medieval historical sites such as medieval castle buildings, and to utilize these materials for the development of education, learning, and culture.
+At that time, the name of the museum was changed to its current name.
+(For more information regarding the facility, please refer to the URL below.)

 This fishing pond is very accessible, located approximately 9 kilometers (about 15 minutes) from the Higashi Matsuyama Interchange of the Kan-Etsu Expressway and roughly 5 kilometers (about 10 minutes) from the Ranzan-Ogawa Interchange.
 The pond is encircled by beautiful nature and has a surface area of roughly 11,600 square meters.
 On Saturday and Sunday, you can enjoy handmade udon made with local flour and buy locally grown vegetables at the farmer’s restaurant.

 The observatory at Mt.
-Ninomiya is the highest point in town, with an altitude of 131.8 meters.
-And needless to say, it offers a spectacular view!
+Ninomiya is located at the town's highest location, at an elevation of 131.8 meters.
 From this observatory, you can enjoy the far-off Mt.
 Asama, Mt.
 Tanigawa, Nikko Mountain range, Mt.
-Tsukuba, and the Chichibu mountains.
-If you go up to the top floor, you can overlook the skyscrapers of Shinjuku by using the free telescope.
-If you're lucky, you can even see the Tokyo Skytree!
-Besides, there are flowers such as the azalea planted, making it a lovely route for a stroll.
+Tsukuba, and Chichibu mountains, and from the top floor you can get a view overlooking the skyscrapers of Shinjuku using a free telescope.
+If you're lucky, you can even see Tokyo Skytree!
+When flowers such as azaleas are bloom, this area is perfect for a lovely stroll.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept